NeuroTechX/ntx_slack_archive/random.md

  >yannick But it real or some people with PhDs who hired a fantastic marketing team?
 Weight loss puts my "gimmick alert" system in the red zone.

+9/1/2017 1:51 PM

+ **yannick** :

+ >As it should.

+>
+I dont know much about that kind of science (nerve-triggered fat loss), so I cant really comment on it, but it did put my gimmick alert system in the red zone as well.